ant-design/ant-design/docs/blog/github-actions-workflow.en-US.md

 ## Other

 The previous section has covered most of the core content on how Ant Design utilizes CI/CD.
 However, there are still some Jobs that haven't been specifically introduced.
 Here are some additional details to supplement that.

-### Sync to Gitee

-Ant Design mainly utilizes GitHub for development and communication, but some developers in mainland China may prefer to use Gitee for code management.
-To accommodate this, the team implemented code mirroring to the [Gitee ant-design](https://gitee.com/ant-design/ant-design) repository in the [sync-gitee.yml](https://github.com/ant-design/ant-design/blob/b09153c4fcffe00aac8aaaae8417d5588c444342/.github/workflows/sync-gitee.yml) job.

 ### IM notification